XavivF/SD-Task1/README.md

 This client will start pushing messages to Redis.
 You can observe the service and filter instances picking up these tasks.

+Once running, you can use the interactive commands in the client's terminal:
+* I: Get the list of insults from the service instances (via Pyro4).
+* T: Get the list of censored texts from the filter instances (via Pyro4).
+* K: Stop the client's background processes and exit.

 #### 7. Run the Stress Test (Performance Analysis)

 The StressTest.py script for Redis is used for performance analysis.
 It uses multiprocessing